solana-labs/ecosystem/projects/metamarket.md

 website: https://github.com/ArcadeCity/metamarket
 ---

-MetaMarket is a Serum DEX with NFT minting and listing with interoperability incentives to grow the open metaverse.
+MetaMarket is a Serum DEX with NFT minting and listing with interoperability incentive, growing the open metaverse.